Skip to Main Content

 Call Number: KFO 65 .O3543

 Available to use in the Library, or to check out if you are an attorney with a Franklin County Law Library card.
-It is also available on Westlaw on the Library's computers.
+It is also available on Lexis on the Library's computers.

 The chapter on Acknowledgements, Affidavits, Oaths and Notaries covers Ohio notary law.